 In the 1990's, the Port acquired 250 acres of land for the Pasco Processing Center, intended to serve as an industrial park specifically for major food processing companies.
 An ongoing joint marketing effort between the City of Pasco, the Port and the Tri-City Industrial Development Council (TRIDEC) has been working to attract new companies to the center.
-There are already four major food processing businesses employing 750 FTEs with three supporting industries on board.
+There are four major food processing businesses employing 750 FTEs with three supporting industries that have bought ground and built at the site.
+The most recent sales follow.
 In 2008, Syngenta Seed Co. purchased 39.5 acres to construct a state-of-the-art vegetable seed-drying plant that was completed in the fall of 2009 to process sweet corn and small-seeded vegetable seeds at a cost of \$41,600,000.
 In 2009, 3E Properties purchased 12.6 acres for processing fresh-pack specialty potatoes.
 In January of 2014, Kenyon Zero Storage, Inc. purchased the last 16.7 acres to construct a 400,216 square foot facility for freezer/ cold storage of vegetables grown in the region.
-This completes the large-lot food processing portion of the development.
-Of the original 250 acres, only 30 acres remain for sale in the northwest corner of the Pasco Processing Center in a tract of land named the Foster Wells Business Park (FWBP) which is currently divided into 13 building sites ranging in size from 2 to 10 acres.
+This completed the large-lot food processing portion of the development.

+Of the original 250 acres, a certain portion was set aside for smaller acreage lots in the northwest corner of the Pasco Processing Center in a tract of land named the Foster Wells Business Park (FWBP).
+It is divided into 13 building sites ranging in size from 2 to 10 acres.
 These parcels are intended for small-scale facilities that supplement or complement the existing large food processors.
 The sites offer opportunities for manufacturing, warehousing, packaging, distribution, goods and services providers.
 The first business in this section of the Park was Teton Gold, LLC who purchased 3.22 acres in 2003-2004.
 In 2011, Second Harvest Food Bank of the Inland Northwest was the second business to locate in FWBP on 2.5 acres.
 In October, 2014, Rock Placing Company purchased 2.22 acres adjacent to the Second Harvest Food Bank property.
-The final cost to install the FWBP road and other infrastructure was \$864,295 and will be paid through future land sales.
-Most recently in 2015 and 2016, a total of 7.46 acres were sold to Volm Companies for construction of a 217,800 square foot light industrial facility to support the major food processors.
-The most recent land sales have both been to Teton West, one was in 2016 for 1.99 acres, the other was for 2.43 in November of 2018.
+In 2015 and 2016, a total of 7.46 acres were sold to Volm Companies for construction of a 217,800 square foot light industrial facility to support the major food processors.
+Teton West purchased additional lots, one was in 2016 for 1.99 acres, and the other was for 2.43 in November of 2018.
 These parcels are adjacent to the parcel they purchased in 2003.
+Five lots were sold in the fall of 2019.
+Three lots totaling 21.15 acres was sold to Kenyon Zero Storage, a 2 acre parcels was sold to PECCAS (dba All Seasons Contractors) and a 2.7-acre lot was purchased by BS Group (dba Pioneer Packaging).
+In 2020, the remaining 2 lots (5.17 acres) were sold to AJC Realty (dba Callie's Welding & Fabrication).
+At this time the Port does not have any parcels for sale at the Pasco Processing Center or Foster Wells Business Park.